 Forget the 10% and Master what you Can Control

 How to handle Adversity and Achieve Performance Success

 Choosing Your Energy

 Become an Energy Source and not an Energy Vampire

 Motivate & Inspire in 60 Seconds or Less

 Why Book Bill Clement?

-Two time Stanley Cup Champion Bill Clement, is a critically acclaimed speaker, broadcaster, actor, entrepreneur and author.
-His new book, EveryDay Leadership - Crossing Gorges on Tightropes to Success (with foreword by Wayne Gretzky) introduces valuable, pertinent "life lessons" linked to leadership and success, all born from the devastation of Clement's complete financial and personal defeat.
+Two-time Stanley Cup Champion Bill Clement, is a critically acclaimed speaker, broadcaster, actor, entrepreneur and author.
+His book, EveryDay Leadership -Crossing Gorges on Tightropes to Success (with foreword by Wayne Gretzky) introduces valuable, pertinent "life lessons" linked to leadership and success, all born from the devastation of personal and financial defeat.